 Pumping On International Flight

 Pumping when travelling by air can be complicated.
-You will need to carry your pump as a personal item in your bag, or you can store it under the seat right in front of you.
-A breast pump is considered somewhat like a personal computer.
+You will need to carry the unit as a personal item in your bag, or you can store it under the seat right in front of you.

 If you’re taking short flights, I would recommend pumping before boarding the flight and after.
-Some airports have nursing rooms where you can discreetly pump.
-For longer trips, you might have to pump when aboard the plane but remember to use a nursing cover-up.
+Some airports have nursing rooms where you can discreetly express milk.
+For longer trips, you might have to express when aboard the plane but remember to use a nursing cover-up.

 Additionally, if you’ll carry your expressed milk, consider removing it from the carry-on bag at security checkpoints.
 The TSA officers may inspect/test it for drugs or explosives.
 Some security checkpoints will require you to open the storage bag.
 This shouldn’t worry you either- because they’ll only wave a test paper over the storage lid-which can’t contaminate your breast milk.